The Voice UK series 10

 The Voice UK is a British television music competition to find new singing talent.
 The tenth series premiered on 2 January 2021, on ITV. will.i.am, Sir Tom Jones and Olly Murs returned as coaches for their tenth, ninth and fourth series, respectively.
 Singer Anne-Marie joined the coaching panel, replacing exiting coach Meghan Trainor.
 Meanwhile, Emma Willis returned for her eighth series as host.

 Filming of the auditions took place in late 2020 at the Dock10 Studios, where COVID-19 safety protocols were introduced; such as the coaches' chairs being socially distanced, a virtual audience and the band wearing PPE.
-Filming of the Battles and Semi-Finals took place in January and February 2021.
+Filming of the Battles and Semi-finals took place in January and February 2021.

-On 20 March 2021, Craig Eddie was announced the winner of the season, marking Anne-Marie's first win as a coach and the second female coach to win in the show's history, following Jennifer Hudson.
+On 20 March 2021, Craig Eddie was announced the winner of the series, marking Anne-Marie's first and only win as a coach and the second female coach to win in the show's history, following Jennifer Hudson.
 She is also the second new coach to win on her first attempt, following Jennifer Hudson.
+It was the final series to feature a live final, as from the 11th series onwards, the entire show has been filmed in advance prior to broadcast.

 Coaches

 On 12 October 2020, it was announced will.i.am, Sir Tom Jones and Olly Murs would return to the show as coaches for their tenth, ninth and fourth series, respectively.
 They are joined by a new coach, singer-songwriter Anne-Marie, who replaces former coach Meghan Trainor, who did not return for her second series due to her pregnancy as well as travel restrictions imposed by the COVID-19 pandemic.

+Each coach also had mentors for the semi-finals.
+Danny O'Donoghue for Team Will, Leigh-Anne Pinnock for Team Anne-Marie, Melanie C for Team Tom, and James Bay for Team Olly.